With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

 Naturally, only the female variety produces buds and flowers; however, you can have several females and only one male to stimulate bud and flower production in the females.

 Skimmia is a slow-growing shrub.
-They are also “acid loving,” so plant them in a well-drained acidic soil and use a fertilizer designed for azaleas and/or rhododendrons.
+They are also “acid-loving,” so plant them in well-drained acidic soil and use a fertilizer designed for azaleas and/or rhododendrons.
 As container plants, they prefer light shade or indirect sunlight.

 #8 – Geraniums & Pelargoniums

-The best container for Geraniums or Pelargoniums is a terra cotta pot as good drainage, and soil aeration is of the utmost importance.
-These plants do not like soggy roots or stems and are very prone to fungal infestation if they are kept too wet.
+The best container for Geraniums or Pelargoniums is a terra cotta pot, as good drainage and soil aeration are of the utmost importance.
+These plants do not like soggy roots or stems and are prone to fungal infestation if kept too wet.

 When purchasing Geraniums or Pelargoniums, be sure to check their maximum size and their growth habits.
 Some types of Geraniums can grow quite large and tall.
-Trailing pelargoniums do very well in hanging baskets or as the edge planting spilling over the sides of a larger planter.
+Trailing geraniums and pelargoniums do very well in hanging baskets or as the edge planting spills over a larger planter’s sides.

-Place your containers in areas that are somewhat protected and receive at least 6 hours a day of sun.
+Place your containers in somewhat protected areas and receive at least 6 hours a day of sun.
 Geraniums and pelargoniums are not cold weather hardy.
 If you live in an area with hard winter freezes, you must bring them inside.

 Be sure to deadhead individual Geranium blossoms and remove spent clusters.
 Also, remove wilted leaves.
-Don’t drop these onto the soil as they will promote fungal growth.
-Dispose of them properly by adding them to your compost heap or tossing them in the trash.
+Don’t drop these onto the soil, as they will promote fungal growth.
+Instead, dispose of them properly by adding them to your compost heap or tossing them in the trash.

 #9 – Clematis

-Some types of clematis are ideally suited for growing in containers.
-Although often sold as a climbing plant, it does equally well as a trailing plant; therefore, it can make an attractive addition to a container garden.
+Some types of Clematis are ideally suited for growing in containers.
+Although often sold as a climbing plant, it does equally well as a trailing plant, making it an attractive addition to a container garden.

-At the time of planting, mix in a good quality slow release fertilizer.
-Provide a trellis right from the start if you want your Clematis to climb.
+At the time of planting, mix in a good quality slow-release fertilizer.
+Provide a trellis or support immediately if you want your Clematis to climb.
 If you wait until later, you may damage your plant’s roots.

-It’s important you understand that Clematis is a thirsty plant.
+You must understand that Clematis is a thirsty plant.
 Check on it daily and provide water as needed.
-If you notice the top couple of inches of soil feel dry, give the pot a good soaking.
+If the top couple of inches of soil feels dry, give the pot a good soaking.

-Be sure to protect your Clematis against the cold by providing a good thick layer of mulch.
-In very cold areas, place your container in a sheltered outdoor area to prevent damage to your plant.
+Protect your Clematis against the cold by providing a good thick layer of mulch.
+In very cold areas, place your container in a sheltered outdoor space to prevent damage to your plant.

 #10 – Hosta

-Slugs and snails can also be an issue with Hosta Plants, learn more on how to naturally control slugs and snails here.
+Slugs and snails can also be an issue with Hosta Plants.

 #11 – Fountain Grass (Pennisetum setaceum)

-Fountain Grass can be grown in beds or pots.
-It can be kept indoors all year round, and it’s a good idea to have at least one plant that you keep indoors on a regular basis so that you can propagate new plants by division.
+Fountain Grass can be grown in garden beds or pots.
+It can be kept indoors all year round, and it’s a good idea to have at least one plant that you keep indoors regularly to propagate new plants by division.
 This is the most effective and efficient way to grow more Fountain Grass.

-When over-wintering your Fountain Grass, be sure to water occasionally just enough to keep the soil moist.
-As always, you do not want to over-water or create soggy soil.
+When over-wintering your Fountain Grass, occasionally water just enough to keep the soil moist.
+But, as always, you do not want to overwater or create soggy soil.